Itzviczyy/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
+1. Start

+2. Read the number of equations n

+3. Initialize a zero matrix A[n][n+1] and a solution vector x[n]

-1. Start the program and input the number of unknowns, then read the augmented matrix.
+4. Read the elements of the augmented matrix

-2. Perform forward elimination to transform the matrix into an upper triangular form.

-3. Check for division by zero during elimination and exit if detected.

-4. Apply back substitution to find the solution vector.

-5. Display the solution values.
+5. For each row i, if the diagonal element is zero, terminate with "Divide by zero" error

+6. For each row i, eliminate lower rows to form an upper triangular matrix

+7. Set the last variable using the last row of the matrix

+8. Perform back substitution from bottom to top to compute remaining variables

+9. Print all variables in the solution vector x

+10. End

 ## Program: